kaustubhhakim/atmodeller/README.md

     conda create -n atmodeller python
     conda activate atmodeller

-Install Atmodeller into the environment, where you can include the `-e` option if you want an [editable install ](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
+Install Atmodeller into the environment.
+The preference is to use [Poetry](https://python-poetry.org) because it allows greater flexibility and control over dependency management, and this is actually required if you want to install the dependencies for testing and documentation that are unfortunately not yet supported by `pip`.
+However, you can install the main *Atmodeller* package using pip as follows, where you can include the `-e` option if you want an [editable install ](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).

     pip install .